loic-sharma/scaffold/readme.md

 `timestamps`: If included, this will make the scaffold automatically timestamp when rows are created or updated.
 If `timestamps` is omitted, the scaffold will not do this.

-**Note**: Don't forget to run your migrations after you create a new scaffold!